 13.4.3.2 RAN Overload Handling

-In NR-DC, when RAN overload happens in the node which receives the QoE reports from the UE, the node may coordinate with its peer node to reconfigure the QoE reporting path, by sending the QoE Reporting Path Request in the QMC Coordination Request IE, via the SN modification procedure.
+In NR-DC, when RAN overload happens in the node which receives the QoE and/or RAN Visible QoE reports from the UE, the node may coordinate with its peer node to reconfigure the reporting path, by sending the QoE Reporting Path Request and/or the RAN Visible QoE Reporting Path Request in the QMC Coordination Request IE, via the SN modification procedure.

 When neither the MN nor the SN is able to receive the QoE reports due to RAN overload, the network can indicate to the UE to pause QoE reporting, as specified in TS 38.300 [3].